Tool have announced a North American headline tour

 Melding, to an extent, the steely outrage of Rage and the psyche-plumbing introversion of Nirvana, there was no lack of meat for Generation Xers to latch onto.
 There was a bleeding-edge fearlessness in confronting subject matter as unpalatable as cyclical sexual abuse as head-on as they did on Prison Sex.
 They spoke famously against Scientology, spending much of a gig at their 1993 show at a venue they owned in Hollywood baa-ing at the audience like a sheep, admonishing any belief system “that constricts a person’s development as a human being.”
 Since the early days, too, they’d railed against the censorship and Tipper Gore’s then-prominent PMRC.

 It was a fight on which they were unafraid to throw punches.
 When outstanding visual artist Adam took on the creation of album artwork, the iconic red ribcage became a quick focal-point.
-It would expand, though, to incorporate more unsettling imagery: an overweight man and woman in the nude, x‑ray scans of a dildo inserted into a rectum.
-The pig on the back cover standing amid a collection of upright forks with the word ‘undertow’ (not really) shaved into his side was Jones’ pet porker Moe (who reportedly lived into old age on the desert ranch of Kyuss/The Obsessed bassist Scott Reeder).
+It would expand, though, to incorporate more unsettling imagery: an overweight man and woman in the nude, X-ray scans of a dildo inserted into a rectum.
+The pig on the back cover standing amid a collection of upright forks with the word ‘undertow’ (not really) shaved into his side was Adam’s pet porker Moe (who reportedly lived into old age on the desert ranch of Kyuss / The Obsessed bassist Scott Reeder).
 A section of the artwork hidden within the original CD casing featured a cow licking its ass.
-Typically, that led to U.S. mega-chains Wal-Mart and K‑Mart to refusing to stock the album.
-The band quickly cobbled-together a censored version with a form fans could send away to receive the original artwork at no additional cost.
+Typically, that led to U.S. mega-chains Wal-Mart and K-Mart to refusing to stock the album.
+The band quickly cobbled together a censored version with a form fans could send away to receive the original artwork at no additional cost.

 For the uninitiated, the unsettling stop-motion clips for Sober and Prison Sex smuggled the band’s ideology into living rooms around the globe at the height of the glossy MTV era.
-Directed by Fred Stuhr – who’d previously collaborated with joke-rockers Green Jellÿ (who, in turn, featured Carey on Drums and Maynard, sporadically, on vocals) – with input from Adam Jones, they were as much as the music, unlike anything that’d come before.
+Directed by Fred Stuhr – who’d previously collaborated with joke-rockers Green Jellÿ (who, in turn, featured Danny on drums and Maynard, sporadically, on vocals) – with input from Adam, they were as much as the music, unlike anything that’d come before.
 On one level, the strange, unsettling imagery was enough to make folk shift uncomfortably in their seats.
-Within the band’s eyes, it was a reaction to the cult(ure) of personality that drove so many of the music videos – so much of rock culture – at the time.
+Within Tool’s eyes, it was a reaction to the cult(ure) of personality that drove so many of the music videos – so much of rock culture – at the time.
 Critics were captivated by that subversion of the traditional inter-relationship between artist and audience, video and viewer.

 As fandom and fame caught like wildfire, Maynard raged ever more at people’s obsession with connecting artist with art.
 One should be able to appreciate the Mona Lisa, he argued, without needing to know whether Da Vinci was a nice guy.
 Still, Tool’s insistence in keeping the veil lowered proved all the more tantalising for fans as mischievous nuggets and glimpses of a manic artistic process leaked out.